JackSzwergold/Writing/memories/Getting a Job at Columbia University.md

 A week or so before my friend was going to hook me up with a job at the Knish shop, I was at Columbia University “working” for my brother again just waiting for this bullshit to end.

 I was tasked with doing something and something was clearly not going right, so I asked him for help.
 “You should just use the stuff in that bottle over there.” he shouted.
 “Which one?”
 I replied.
 “I just don’t understand what is happening.”
 “You’ve done this before,“ he retorted condescendingly, “You know what you should be doing.”
 But I didn’t know what I should do nor did ever do this before; he was simply delusional and projecting his knowledge on me.
-He somehow believes that because we are biological siblings we are someho psychic and even have the same skills.
+He somehow believes that because we are biological siblings we are somehow psychic and even have the same skills.

 So in an effort to fix what was screwed up I grabbed the nearest bottle of stuff and carefully put it into the test tubes.
 Nothing changed.
-“I need your help,” I asked yetagain.
+“I need your help,” I asked yet again.
 “I don’t think I did the right thing.”
 I said trying to hold back my frustration in trying to communicate with him.

 With that he angrily came over, saw what I did and started to scream at me about how I was “stupid” and ruined this project.
 I started to stammer and almost cry… I really didn’t know what I was supposed to do or why the thing wasn’t working.
 I asked for help, right?
 Anyway, in a huff he took the test tubes and walked out of the lab.